-• Work to modify pipelines to accept inline inspection devices.
-This work includes removal of non-piggable fittings and facilities required to launch and receive inline inspection devices.

-- Pipeline relocations to mitigate threats including outside forces and natural forces.
-This work does not include relocations due to utility conflicts, or third party improvement projects. - Pipeline replacements due to bare steel main replacements. - Pipe replacements and testing in compliance with federal and state regulations.
+- Work to modify pipelines to accept inline inspection devices.
+This work includes removal of non-piggable fittings and facilities required to launch and receive inline inspection devices. - Pipeline relocations to mitigate threats including outside forces and natural forces.
+This work does not include relocations due to utility conflicts, or third-party improvement projects. - Pipe replacements and testing in compliance with federal and state regulations. - Ongoing DIMP AA programs/projects such as Vintage Plastic, Guardpost installations, Proactive EFV installations, etc.

-VII.
-2020 O&M Expenditures
+7. 2021 O&M Expenditures

-In 2020 NW Natural expects to spend \$4.5MM in O&M to address and comply with DIMP, TIMP, damage prevention, and public awareness.
+In 2021 NW Natural expects to spend \$4.5MM in O&M to address and comply with DIMP, TIMP, damage prevention, and public awareness.

 Activities that reflect expenditures in this category include costs for supplies (office/field), reference materials, education (conferences/workshops), vendor and contract costs associated with transmission assessments, sewer crossbore investigations and remediation, public awareness program materials, advertisements and mailings, and natural forces investigation and remediation.
 This category also covers the Company's development of a Damage Prevention Risk Model to "risk rank" locate tickets based on the work performance of the excavator, the location of the excavation, the digging method and the pipeline pressure.
 The predictive rules will allow NW Natural to engage an excavator before they commence their work in order to mitigate potential damages to our facilities.
-Additionally, this category covers the development, initiation, and execution of studies and consulting fees related to integrity requirements, such as class location studies and third party geotechnical site evaluations to address and mitigate risk.
+Additionally, this category covers the development, initiation, and execution of studies and consulting fees related to integrity requirements, such as class location studies and third-party geotechnical site evaluations to address and mitigate risk.

-In addition, O&M includes some non-capital internal labor in support of NW Natural's system integrity program ("SIP").
-These costs include the Integrity Management staff (7 full-time employees, or "FTEs"), damage prevention specialists (3.5 FTEs plus proposed additional term limited additional FTEs to support pilot projects) involved in damage prevention/investigation, and a public information officer (1 FTE) for safety outreach, training and program administration.
+In addition, O&M includes some non-capital internal labor in support of NW Natural's system integrity program (SIP).
+These costs include the Integrity Management staff (7 FTE), damage prevention specialists (3.5 FTEs plus proposed additional term limited additional FTEs to support pilot projects) involved in damage prevention/investigation, and a public information officer for safety outreach, training and program administration.
 The Integrity Management group may also utilize other internal resources in support of SIP activities which includes GIS analysts, Customer Service, Construction, and other subject matter experts.
 Significant O&M projects include:

-Sewer Crossbore Inspections (2020 estimate of \$600,000):
+7.1 Sewer Crossbore Inspections (2021 estimate of \$1.6MM):